cloudevents/spec/discovery.md

-# CloudSubscriptions: Discovery - Version 0.1
+# CloudSubscriptions: Discovery - Version 0.1-rc01

 ## Abstract

-CloudSubscriptions Discovery API is a vendor-neutral API specification for determining what events an Event Producer or middleware (Aggregator, Broker) has available, as well as how to subscribe to those events.
+CloudSubscriptions Discovery API is a vendor-neutral API specification for determining what events an Event Producer or Aggregator / Broker has available, as well as how to subscribe to those events.

 ## Status of this document